enewe101/iterable_queue/README.md

 	Process(target=consumer_func, args=(queue, consumer_id)).start()
 ```

-Finally&mdash;and this is important&mdashonce we've finished making
+Finally&mdash;and this is important&mdash;once we've finished making
 producer and consumer endpoints, we close the `IterableQueue`:

 ```python